 One of the first things you need to do when you want to create an ad is to think about the keywords your target audience might use to search for products or services similar to yours.
 For instance, if you have a bakery and want to use Google ads to promote it, you’ll need to think of keywords that may describe it, like “gluten-free muffins Sydney.”

 If a user is looking for a place to buy gluten-free muffins in Sydney, that’s the thing they’re most likely to type in the Google search bar.
-If you’ve chosen this keyword, then your ad can show up whenever the user searches for it, or something similar (Google’s pretty good at recognizing synonyms as well).
+If you’ve chosen this keyword, then your ad can show up whenever the user searches for it, or something similar (Google’s pretty good at recognising synonyms as well).

 Unfortunately, chances are you are not the only bakery selling gluten-free cupcakes in Sydney, meaning that other bakeries are also using this keyword for their ads.
 This can affect the final price you may end up paying for each click.